perladvent/perldotcom/content/article/_pub_2000_10_footpool.md

 {
+   "thumbnail" : null,
+   "draft" : null,
-   "authors" : [
+   "image" : null,
+   "description" : " Everyone who has read the Camel Book knows that the three great virtues of programming are laziness, impatience and hubris.
+Most of the columns that appear here at www.perl.com have to do, in one way or another, with either...", "authors" : [
       "walt-mankowski"
    ],
-   "image" : null,
-   "title" : "How Perl Helped Me Win the Office Football Pool", "description" : " Everyone who has read the Camel Book knows that the three great virtues of programming are laziness, impatience and hubris.
-Most of the columns that appear here at www.perl.com have to do, in one way or another, with either...", "categories" : "Community",
-   "thumbnail" : null,
    "tags" : [],
-   "date" : "2000-10-02T00:00:00-08:00",
+   "title" : "How Perl Helped Me Win the Office Football Pool", "date" : "2000-10-02T00:00:00-08:00",
    "slug" : "/pub/2000/10/footpool",
-   "draft" : null
+   "categories" : "Community"
 }